Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Native milkweed can be hard to find.
 There are a ton of different kinds of milkweed, so for the sake of simplicity, I condensed the list down to two types that are prevalent in a lot of regions in the United States.

-My own experience with Milkweed has not been great, but I’m going to plant it again this fall.
-The first time around I didn’t buy native milkweed (you’d think the local nursery would sell native milkweed, but they don't) and it ended up being suffocated by aphids.
+My first experience with Milkweed was not great, but the second time around I figured it out.
+Use this seed finder in you're interested in native milkweed seeds.
+The first time I didn’t buy native milkweed (you’d think the local nursery would sell native milkweed, but they don't) and it ended up being suffocated by aphids.
 After giving up on my non-native milkweed I learned that you can get rid of aphids by washing them off gently with soapy water.
 Don't spray them with pesticides or you're hurting the bugs you're trying to help (I knew that you knew that!)

 Since I started this post with a story about my daughter in our garden, I'll also end it with a story about her.